BioContainers/specs/README.md

 ### 2.2.
 What do I need to use a container?

-Most of the time when a bioinformatics analysis is performed a several bioinformatics tools and software should be installed and configure.
+Most of the time when a bioinformatics analysis is performed, several bioinformatics tools and software should be installed and configure.
 This process can take several hours and demand a lot of efforts including the installation of multiple dependencies and tools.
-BioContainers provides read to use packages and tools that can be easily deployed and used in local machines, HPC and cloud architectures.
+BioContainers provides ready to use packages and tools that can be easily deployed and used in local machines, HPC and cloud architectures.

 ### 2.3.
 How to use a BioContainer

-BioContainers are push and listed in two main registries:
+BioContainers are listed in two main registries:

-* [BioDocker Hub](https://hub.docker.com/u/biodckr/): This are Docker based containers that can be user using the docker infrastructure.
+* [Docker Hub](https://hub.docker.com/u/biodckr/):  Docker based containers that can be user using the docker infrastructure.
-* [QUAY Hub](https://quay.io/organization/biodckr): This are rkt based containers that can be used rkt infrastructure.
+* [QUAY Hub](https://quay.io/organization/biodckr): Docker and rkt based containers that can be used rkt infrastructure.

 A full documentation about how to use BioContainers to perform bioinformatics analysis please check the [Full Documentation](http://BioDocker.org/docs)